7 days – 19th March – 25th March 2019

 £140 Single supplement

-The Straits of Gibraltar are just 14 km wide and provide migrant birds with an ideal crossing point of the Mediterranean.
+The Straits of Gibraltar are just 14 km wide and provide migrant birds with an ideal crossing point.
 Soaring birds are able to make use of the thermals which form over the Rock of Gibraltar and the Moroccan peak of Jebel Musa to gain height to help them on a treacherous part of their journey.

 This flukey combination of geography and geology means a helping hand for birds and quite simply spectacular birding for us!
 We will visit the very best places to watch as an estimated 250,000 raptors pass over the area, as well as untold thousands of other journeying passerines and seabirds.
 This incredible natural phenomenon will be happening all around us, meaning you can sit back with a nice cold beer and simply enjoy these unforgettable scenes.